Datavisualiatie-UGent/project-dv24-7/docs/sets.md

 ### Evolution of Set Type Distribution
 <div>
 The distribution of sets released each year can be seen below.
 Both in absolute numbers as relative to the total number of sets released that year.
 Both views provide a different interpretation. we can see that not all set types see new releases each year.
 The only type that is present each year is the expansions.
 Box sets also seem to be a staple, such as starter set.
 The core set for example has been recently discontinued.
 And planechase sets have only been released in 2009, 1012 and 2016.
-Intrestlingly, starter sets have only been released in 2 small burst with the first one being between 1996 adn 2000 and the second one between 2016 and 2020.
+Interestingly, starter sets have only been released in 2 small bursts with the first one being between 1996 and 2000, and the second one between 2016 and 2020.
 </div>
 <div>
 Finally, this plot also emphasises the conclusion drawn at the top of this page.
 The number of released sets each years had been relatively stable until 2014.
 After 2014, the number of sets released has been steadily increasing